smcgdub/Math-This-Property/README.md

 #### **1.1 Target Audience**

-* This website is aimed at anyone who either owns, or is considering buying an investment property and wants to understand the kind of returns that property may deliver.
+* This website is aimed at anyone who either owns, or is considering buying an investment property and wants to understand the kind of financial returns that property may deliver.

 #### **1.2 Visitor goals**

-* I want to be able to use the site to see at a glance the type of returns a property i own, or am thinking of buying, will return.
+* I want to be able to use the site to enter some details and then see at a glance the type of financial returns a property i own, or am thinking of buying, will return.

 #### **1.3 Business goals**

-* No business or monetary goals, this is just a free user friendly tool that lets users workout the returns a property will produce for them.
+* As the site owner there are no business or monetary goals, this is just a free user friendly tool that lets users workout the returns a property will produce for them.

 #### **1.4 User Stories**